 Many mums choose preschool for their children as this educational and developmental option has several advantages.
 Here are some of them:

-- broadening interests and experiences: the child is given access to a variety of classes and activities such as sports, music, dance, visual arts, etc. This helps to broaden his/her interests, discover his/her talents and develop new skills.
+- Broadening interests and experiences: the child is given access to a variety of classes and activities such as sports, music, dance, visual arts, etc. This helps to broaden his/her interests, discover his/her talents, and develop new skills.
 This helps to broaden his/her interests, discover his/her talents and develop new skills;

-- expanded facilities and services: Some preschools offer additional services, such as foreign language classes, sports, swimming, music classes, library visits, etc. This allows children to gain additional knowledge and skills and enrich their experiences;
+- Expanded facilities and services: Some preschools offer additional services, such as foreign language classes, sports, swimming, music classes, library visits, etc. This allows children to gain additional knowledge and skills and enrich their experiences;

-- regular meals: proper daily routines are followed, including timetabled meals adapted to children’s needs.
+- Regular meals: proper daily routines are followed, including timetabled meals adapted to children’s needs.
 This promotes healthy growth and good nutrition.

-Daycare is a system that your child needs to fit into on an equal footing with other children.
+Daycare is a system your child needs to fit into on an equal footing with other children.

-Adaptation and separate time with parents: For many children, adapting to a new environment in kindergarten can be a difficult process.
+Adaptation and separate time with parents: For many children, adapting to a new environment in kindergarten can be a complex process.
 The child may feel anxious and insecure, especially if he or she is not used to being without parents.
 Adaptation takes more time, and instead of learning new knowledge and exploring the world, the child will overcome internal resistance;

 Average time to close a vacancy 14-21 days